Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 But this newfound depth doesn’t stop at the power trio, no.

 Captain Levi was easily one of the most popular characters in the series back in the first season in spite of being relatively static, but had very little involvement in the second one.
-Season 3 goes out its way to flesh him out into a full-fledged main character.
+Season 3 goes out of its way to flesh him out into a full-fledged main character.

 We get to know him much better, from his uneasy background, to his inner conflicts with killing and morals, to his friendship with both Erwin and Hange that echoes the bonds of the main trio.
 He can arguably be considered the main protagonist of the first half with an intriguing character arc and intense rivalry, and even in the second half doesn’t disappoint.

 The other main protagonist of the first half is -surprisingly - Historia.
-The previous season already hinted that there is far more to her than just a pretty face, but this season ups the deal with revealing her entire story and emotional baggage.
+The previous season already hinted that there is far more to her than just a pretty face, but this season ups the deal by revealing her entire story and emotional baggage.
 While unfortunately pushed aside during the remaining ten episodes, she is the heart of the season’s first half.

 Now without her beloved Ymir, Historia has to deal with her heritage and her conflicting loyalties between her friends and family.
 For much of her screentime, she is in doubt over what she has to do, but when the time comes - it comes with a bang.
 Also, Historia dropping her nice girl act and acting more aggressive towards people is just generally funny.